Moncef Slaoui: GlaxoSmithKline

 In 1988, after consulting for SmithKline-RIT for three years, Slaoui joined the company as a vaccine researcher.
 In 2006, he was appointed head of research and development at GlaxoSmithKline, succeeding Tachi Yamada.
 In 2007, he announced plans to establish a neurosciences research group in Shanghai that would employ a thousand scientists and cost $100 million; it ceased operations in August 2017.

 In 2008, Slaoui led the $720 million acquisition of Sirtris Pharmaceuticals, which folded amidst turmoil in 2013.
 In 2012, he oversaw GSK's purchase of Human Genome Sciences for over $3 billion.
-He "sold off GSK’s entire oncology business, which Novartis turned into a 'cancer heavyweight'" One "pharma industry veteran" told a reporter in 2020 that "those are three of the worst deals in drug industry history."
+He "sold off GSK’s entire oncology business, which Novartis turned into a 'cancer heavyweight'".
+One "pharma industry veteran" told a reporter in 2020 that "those are three of the worst deals in drug industry history."

 Slaoui spent thirty years working at GSK.
 During his time there, Slaoui oversaw the development of numerous vaccines, including Cervarix to prevent cervical cancer, Rotarix to prevent gastroenteritis in children, and an Ebola vaccine.
 He also spent 27 years researching on a malaria vaccine, Mosquirix, that was approved by the European Medicines Agency in 2015 and touted as the first in the world.

 In April 2013, he co-wrote a paper with several other GSK heads that introduced the term "electroceutical" to broadly encompass medical devices that use electrical, mechanical, or light stimulation to affect electrical signaling in relevant tissue types.
 Over the next several years, he attempted to sell a public audience on GSK's development of bioelectronic medicine, with appearances on YouTube and at futurist conferences.

 In July 2013, he wrote an op-ed in the Huffington Post entitled "It’s Time to Further Incentivize Medical Innovation", in which he outlined three recommendations to improve the effectiveness of the pharmaceutical industry.

 The Slaoui Center for Vaccines Research in Rockville, Maryland—named after Slaoui and GSK's first research and development institute in the United States—was opened on December 14, 2016.

 As of 2016, Slaoui was on the board of directors of the PhRMA lobby.

-In 2016 he was named to the inaugural board of directors of Galvani Bioelectronics, the joint venture between GSK and Alphabet Corporation subsidiary Verily Life Sciences.
+In 2016 he was named to the inaugural board of directors of Galvani Bioelectronics, the joint venture between GSK and Alphabet Inc. subsidiary Verily Life Sciences.

 Slaoui retired from GSK on June 30, 2017.